Pre-Code Hollywood: Exotic adventure films

-Newsreels and documentaries
+Documentary films

 From 1904 until 1967, when television finally killed them off, newsreels preceded films.
 In the early sound-film era, they lasted around eight minutes and featured highlights and clips of the world's biggest stories.
 Updated twice a week by the five major studios, they became a highly profitable enterprise: in 1933, newsreels had a total box office take of almost $19.5 million against an outlay of under $10 million.
 The sound-film era created the narrator; among the first was Graham McNamee, who provided voiceover during the clips, often delivering hackneyed jokes while delineating the on-screen action.
-Sound newsreel interviews and monologues featured famous subjects unaccustomed to the new medium.
+Sound newsreel interviews and monologs featured famous subjects unaccustomed to the new medium.
 These clips changed public perception of important historical figures depending on their elocution, the sound of their previously unheard voices, and their composure in front of the camera.
 Around 12 "newsreel theaters" were soon created around the United States, the most successful being the Embassy Newsreel Theater on Broadway.
 The Embassy was a 578-seat facility that presented fourteen 45–50 minute programs a day, running from 10 in the morning until midnight.
 It was noted for its discerning, intellectual audience, many of whom did not attend motion-picture theaters.

-The most gripping news story of the pre-Code era was the kidnapping of the Lindbergh baby on the evening of 1 March 1932.
+The most gripping news story of the pre-Code era was the kidnapping of the Lindbergh baby on the evening of March 1, 1932.
 As the child was already enormously famous before the kidnapping, the event created a media circus, with news coverage more intense than anything since World War I. Newsreels featuring family photos of the child (the first time private pictures had been "conscripted for public service") asked spectators to report any sight of him.
 On May 12, 1932, the child's body was found less than five miles from the Lindbergh home.
 Although newsreels covered the most important topics of the day, they also presented human-interest stories (such as the immensely popular coverage of the Dionne quintuplets) and entertainment news, at times in greater detail than more pressing political and social matters.